Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Results

 As shown in Fig.~\ref{fig:fig4}~(a), for a range of values of the parameters $g_{\max}$, $g_{\min}$ and $\ell$, the cells display a short-lived ES pattern, which is followed by the development of a phase lag between adjacent cells [as can be seen in the inset of Fig.~\ref{fig:fig4}~(b)].
-This is analogous to the appearance of a small phase difference between the pair of oscillators described earlier, and manifests as a travelling wave that propagates along the segment.
-As the cells move further up the gradient, the oscillations subside and the segment exhibits a transient homogeneous state, which is consistent with the experimental observation of cessation of expression dynamics before the mesoderm is segmented into somites~\cite{Tenin2010}.
-This eventually gives way to a heterogeneous steady state characterized by adjacent cells having alternating high and low clock gene expressions.
+This is analogous to the appearance of a small phase difference between the pair of oscillators described earlier, and manifests as a travelling wave that propagates along the PSM.
+We note that such a traveling wave of gene expression has indeed been experimentally observed to move through the PSM towards the anterior~\cite{Oates2012,masamizu2006,aulehla2008}.
+As the cells move further up the gradient, the oscillations subside, eventually giving way to a heterogeneous steady state characterized by adjacent cells having alternating high and low clock gene expressions.
 The gap between these high and low values increases with time to eventually produce a distinctive pattern that resemble the stripes that arise due to polarization of each somite into rostral and caudal halves [as seen for large $t$ in both Figs.~\ref{fig:fig4}~(a) and (b)].
 In this asymptotic steady state, the separation between the high and low values for clock gene expression is greater than the amplitude of the oscillations seen at lower values of $t$.
 Thus, we can reproduce the entire sequence of dynamical transitions observed in the PSM during somitogenesis through a model incorporating an array of oscillators that interact via Notch-Delta signaling while ``moving up'' a morphogen gradient.
+We note that, in different organisms, the size of somites vary across the mesoderm, with the ones occurring at the posterior end being smaller~\cite{Schroter2008} and resembling the segments consisting of pairs of cells that arise in our model.
+We would like to point out that the dynamics resulting from the inter-cellular interactions can yield ISS states having larger spatial periodicities, which suggests a potential for producing larger somites (see Supplementary Information, Fig.~S11).
+We also note that introducing additional mechanisms such as lateral induction via Jagged receptors~\cite{Hadjivasiliou2016} or diffusive coupling between cells via gap junctions~\cite{Meinhardt1982,cotterell2015} may allow for variation in the wavelength of the periodic pattern.